manjeetdahiya/manjeetdahiya.github.io/_posts/2018-12-23-a-drunkard-can-help-estimate-the-value-of-pi.md

 the next event is *only* dependent on the current state.

 Let us conduct an experiment with the drunkard's random walk.
-We take a 2x2 square bounding a circle of radius 1 centered at (0, 0).
+We take a 2x2 square bounding a circle of radius 1 centred at (0, 0).
 We let the drunkard move in the square starting from (-1, -1), and at each step, we count the number of times the drunkard lies in the circle (points_in).
 For a fairly large number of steps (N), the value (4*points_in/N) starts